 Visas in Switzerland For Retirees

 Anyone who wishes to stay in Switzerland longer than 90 days will need to apply for a visa, although the process can differ depending on your initial country of residence.
 For U.S. citizens, you’ll have to apply for your visa through the Swiss consulate.
-If you’re looking to retire in Switzerland, you’ll want to apply for a type D visa, which is for long-term residency.
+If you’re looking to retire in Switzerland, you’ll want to apply for a type D visa – also known as a National Visa – which is for long-term residency.

-In order for your application to go through, you’ll need to prove a handful of things:
+In order for your application to be approved, you’ll need to prove a handful of things:

 That last threshold is a bit fuzzier than the first three.
 You can usually establish a connection by showing frequent trips to Switzerland or proving you have a family member already living there.
 Owning property in Switzerland can sometimes be enough, but not always.
 You should allow roughly six to eight weeks for the consulate to process your visa application.